OmarMahmoud94/devops-assignment/notes.md

      - So i launched an EC2 instance and deploy jenkins container from customized image from step 1
     C) jenkins has to have Go installed on it to run required tests.
      - So i install Go plugin on jenkins and configured it and used it in jenkinsfile.
-After I had finished deploying jenkins with all dependencies needed, i wrote jenkinsfile with all needed stages:
+After I had finished deploying jenkins with all dependencies needed, i configure jenkinsfile with all needed stages:
-    a) first stage is to
+    a) first stage is to run needed tests.
+    b) second stage is to build dockerfile and push output image to dockerhub.
+Finally, i configured jenkins pipeline from jenkins ui to be triggered from github webhook.

+### 3) Kubernetes
+here i used previously installed EKS cluster to deploy Chat application on it as pod with its service. as in "deployment.yaml" file i configure deployment to run from the image i already pushed to dockerhub with one replica. i also configured a NodePort service expose this deployment to the internet out of the cluster and later to be pointed by a load balancer.

+### 4) Resilience
+to acheive reselience i need to make a pv and pbc objects and attch it to EFS. and that needs efs csi driver which is not installed on the cluster i used.

+### 5) Expose out of cluster
+Finally I configure an application load balancer ingress which provisions new aws alb to redirect its traffic to the Nodeport service and finally to the pod. this is the dns name of the alb which we can later point it to real domain in route53 and create certificate to it to be secure on https: k8s-default-chatting-bdace69f06-321822523.us-east-1.elb.amazonaws.com